Phillip Picardi: Teen Vogue

 Picardi returned to Teen Vogue as digital editorial director in April 2015, the next year becoming part of a reorganization of the magazine's leadership with editor Elaine Welteroth, creative director Marie Suter and Picardi replacing departing founding editor-in-chief Amy Astley.
 Picardi oversees web content and social media for Teen Vogue, significantly increasing traffic to its website; in January 2017, the magazine's website had 7.9 million US visitors compared with 2.9 million the previous January.
 He has also been part of the magazine's shift in focus on social issues and politics, part of his pitch when he joined the magazine.
 He told the hiring team at Teen Vogue that he felt the magazine's success depended on offering more to its reader: "I thought it was really important to talk about reproductive rights, gender.
 To dig into politics and the news cycle.
 Basically, by omission, we were kind of assuming that she's not interested."
 With the growth the site has seen through this approach, Fast Company named Picardi to its "Most Creative People" in 2017, "for reading teenagers' minds" in his work to "align TeenVogue.com with every aspect of its socially conscious readers' lives": the politics section has now surpassed entertainment as the site's most-read section.
 Under Picardi, TeenVogue.com also won 2017 Webby Awards for both the Fashion & Beauty and the Education & Discovery categories.
 He left the magazine and Condé Nast in August 2018.

 Them

 In March 2017, his role at Condé Nast expanded to become as digital editorial director for Them as well as Teen Vogue.
 Under Picardi's leadership, Them has also seen a significant rise in web traffic: April 2017 had a 53% increase over the prior year (6.9 million over 4.5 million in April 2016).
 He left the magazine and Condé Nast in August 2018.

 Out

 In August 2018, Pride Media Inc. announced Picardi as the new editor-in-chief of Out.
 Picardi was let go from Out in December 2019, describing it as "the most complex chapter of my career so far".

+Playboy

+In March 2026, Picardi was appointed editor-in-chief of Playboy.